-In this post, we begin our three-part series on meetings and seek to change your thinking around meetings and show the true value meetings can create.
+In this post, we begin our three-part series on meetings and seek to change your thinking around meetings to show the true value meetings can create.
 We'll do this by providing some practical guidelines to make your meetings a real value driver in your business not a time and value drain.

-In a recent conversation with a new client, I heard the client say, "I hate meetings".
+In a recent conversation with a new client, I heard the client say, "I hate meetings.”
 Why do business owners have such a disdain for meetings?
 It's not that many just don't like them, they "hate" them.

 To many small business owners, meetings are seen as a time waster where employees complain about problems and drop them at the feet of the owner.

 No one wants to constantly hear about problems (especially the entrepreneurial business owner), so owners tend avoid meetings like the plague.
 Unfortunately, no news is not the same as good news.
 Unsolved problems build, creating a culture of fire-fighting.
 Sound familiar?

 Meetings should be a proactive activity, NOT a reactive one.
 If you find that ALL your meetings are reactive, it's time to make a change.